DataFire/Integrations/integrations/generated/amazonaws_iot/README.md

 * LastModifiedDate `string`

 ### LimitExceededException
-* LimitExceededException `object`: The number of attached entities exceeds the limit.
+* LimitExceededException `object`: A limit has been exceeded.
   * message [errorMessage](#errormessage)

 ### ListAttachedPoliciesRequest